Quantum Vacuum energy as the origin of Gravity: Emergence of Einstein's equations from a Gravitational Casimir effect

-We carry out this construction in arbitrary spatial dimension $d$ in order to make certain points.
-Consider first a relativistic QFT in $d=1$ spatial dimension, from which one can compute $\rhovac$.
-There are an infinite number of integrable QFT's where one can calculate $\rhovac$ exactly; see for instance the examples in \cite{ALrhovac1,ALrhovac2}.
+We carry out this construction in arbitrary spatial dimension $d$ in order to make certain conceptual points.
+Let us begin with only $1$ more spatial dimension than the harmonic oscillator in QM discussed in the Introduction which corresponds to $d=0$.
+Thus, consider a relativistic QFT in $d=1$ spatial dimension, from which one can compute $\rhovac$.
+There are an infinite number of integrable QFT's for $d=1$ where one can calculate $\rhovac$ exactly; see for instance the examples in \cite{ALrhovac1,ALrhovac2} which are reviewed in Section IVA.
 Let the spatial dimension be a finite size segment of length $2 R$.
 Since total vacuum energy is $E =2 R \, \rhovac$, there is a force $F = dE/dR= 2 \rhovac$ that can in principle be measured by moving the ``walls", in this case simply the endpoints of the segment.
-However if the endpoints do not consist of matter being held in place, the effect of this force is expansion or contraction of the size of the segment, depending on the sign of $\rhovac$.
-This naturally leads us to introduce geometry, namely a metric $g_{\mu\nu}$: \beq ds^2 = - g_{\mu\nu} (x) dx^\mu dx^\nu = -c^2 dt^2 + a(t)^2 dx^2 . \eeq The dimensionless scale factor can be thought of as $a(t) = R(t)/R_0$ where $R_0$ is the scale factor today, such that at the present time $t_0$, $a(t_0) =1$.
-In order to make sense of Newton's 2nd law, one needs to introduce an inertial mass $M$.
-One also needs to introduce a length scale $R$ such that $R \addot$ is an acceleration, where as usual over-dots refer to time derivatives.
-Equating the force $F$ with $2\rhovac$, and requiring both sides scale the same way with the scale factor $a$, one obtains \beq MR \, \addot = 2 a \, \rhovac ~~~ \Longrightarrow~~ \frac{\addot}{a} = \frac{2 \rhovac}{MR} . \eeq We next require $ \d_t \rhovac = 0 $.
-One needs another equation to enforce this, which is $\addot/a = (\adot/a)^2$: \beq \( \frac{\adot}{a} \)^2 = \frac{2 \rhovac}{MR} . \eeq One can easily check that one time derivative of \eqref{Feq3} combined with \eqref{Feq1} implies $\d_t \rhovac =0$.
+However if the endpoints do not consist of matter being held in place, that is to say there is no analog of conducting plates, the effect of this force is expansion or contraction of the size of the segment, depending on the sign of $\rhovac$.
+This naturally leads us to introduce {\it geometry}, namely a metric $g_{\mu\nu}$ which can incorporate this spatial expansion: \beq ds^2 = - g_{\mu\nu} (x) dx^\mu dx^\nu = -c^2 dt^2 + a(t)^2 dx^2 . \eeq The hypothetical experimental setup is the Universe itself, since there are no conducting plates involved, and as we will argue, the cosmic horizon plays the role of such plates.
+The dimensionless scale factor by definition satisfies $a(t_0) =1$ at the present time $t_0$.